robovm/robovm-bro-gen/README.md

 ###constants

 The keys in this hash specify regexps that matches C constants (macros).
 Constants not matching any key in this hash will be ignored.
-Java doesn't have global constants so each constant will be added as a `public static final` field on a particular class.
+Java doesn't have global constants so each constant will be added as a `static final` field on a particular class.
 If no class is explicitly specified it will be assigned to a class named the same as the framework code is being generated for.
 If not generating code for a framework the default is to add constants to a class named `Functions`.

 Enums in the framework or library being generated which don't have a match in the `enums` config will be convered into constants and matched against the keys in this hash.